MicrosoftDocs/visualstudio-docs/docs/designers/disable-dpi-awareness.md

 ![Windows Forms Designer on HDPI monitor](./media/win-forms-designer-hdpi.png)

-When you open a form in the **Windows Forms Designer** in Visual Studio on an HDPI monitor, Visual Studio displays an informational bar at the top of the designer, as follows:
+When you open a form in the **Windows Forms Designer** in Visual Studio on an HDPI monitor, Visual Studio displays an informational bar at the top of the designer:

 ::: moniker range="vs-2017"